Wind farm on a mountain with snow.

 It is common to all approaches that there are different flow conditions on the nacelle than on the rotor blade, since rotor blades reach higher heights and the flow (high top speeds) on the blade results in different flow conditions.

-Ice detection systems on rotor blades
+Ice detection on rotor blades

 As already shown, nacelle-based ice detection systems (i.e. Labkotec, work, for example, by comparing two anemometers, ultrasound-based measurement or the acquisition of meteorological data, such as humidity, whether there are icing conditions and therefore the system must be switched off.